Celebrating impact from our Health Data Research Hubs

 May 2021, new Hubs focused on pain and mental health are announced

-Two new Hubs are announced to bring the total up to nine.
+Two new Hubs were announced to bring the total up to nine.

-With funding from MRC and Versus Arthritis, Alleviate – the Advanced Pain Discovery Platform (APDP) Hub, is announced by the University of Dundee.
+With funding from the Medical Research Council (MRC) and Versus Arthritis, Alleviate – the Advanced Pain Discovery Platform (APDP) Hub, is announced by the University of Dundee.

 July 2021, Hubs recognise the importance of public and patient involvement for National Coproduction Week